-We’ll be updating this page with questions we receive from our members about the government's COVID-19 wage subsidy, the wage subsidy extension, and the resurgence wage subsidy.
+We’ll be updating this page with questions we receive from our members about the government's COVID-19 Wage Subsidy August 2021.

 The subsidy is paid at a flat rate of:

-The subsidy is paid as a lump sum and covers 8 weeks per employee from the date you submit an application.
+The subsidy is paid as a lump sum and covers 2 weeks per employee.

-If the business ceases to be viable before the end of the 12-week wage subsidy extension and I'm forced to make some (or all) of my employees redundant, what effect will this have on the subsidy I received?
+If the business ceases to be viable before the end of the period I receive a wage subsidy payment for, and I'm forced to make some (or all) of my employees redundant, what effect will this have on the subsidy I received?

 Can I use the wage subsidy to help cover an employee's final pay when they voluntarily resign?

 You won't be able to claim any more subsidy for that person but any leftover subsidy payments for that employee can be used for the wages of other impacted employees.

 If an employee can't work their previously-agreed hours because of childcare and homeschooling obligations, can I use the remainder of their wage subsidy for the casual staff who are covering their remaining hours?